Xilinx/SDAccel-Tutorials/docs-jp/docs/aws-getting-started/RTL/STEP2.md

 4. [Creating the Amazon FPGA Image](Run-your-first-SDAccel-program-on-AWS-F1.md#4-creating-the-amazon-fpga-image)
 5. [Executing the host application with the Amazon FPGA image](Run-your-first-SDAccel-program-on-AWS-F1.md#5-executing-the-host-application-with-the-amazon-fpga-image)

->**Note**: This tutorial does not currently use the SDAccel **RTL Kernel Wizard**.
-The SDAccel RTL Kernel Wizard is a new feature which assists users through the process of packaging RTL designs as SDAccel kernels.
+>**Note**: This tutorial does not use the SDAccel **RTL Kernel Wizard**.
+The SDAccel RTL Kernel Wizard is a feature which assists users through the process of packaging RTL designs as SDAccel kernels.
 The RTL Kernel Wizard generates the required XML file, an example project design, and a set of scripts to build that example design into an XO file.
 For more details on how to use the RTL Kernel Wizard, watch this [online video](https://www.youtube.com/watch?v=IZQ1A2lPXZk).